nurik125/Lipza/README.md

-# 📖 Lipza Documentation Index
+# 📖 Lipza (MAINTAINING - NOT WORKING FOR NOW ... 👷🏼)

 Welcome to Lipza - Real-time Lip Reading Application with WebSocket Integration!